sungnga/jbook-cli-app/README.md

 - Create a useTypedSelector hook.
 This hook will understand the type of data that is stored inside of our store
 - Whenever we want to access any state inside a component, we're going to use this useTypedSelector hook

+### Selecting an ordered list, rendering cell types
+- In CellList component, call useTypedSelector() hook to access the state in Redux store, and we only want to get the cells state.
+Then destructure data and order properties from cells state
+- Get the list of cells in data object by mapping over the order array.
+This will return an array of cells in the order that the cell id is stored in the order array
+- Then iterate over the cells array and display each cell in a `<CellListItem />` component.
+Pass down the cell object as cell props to the CellListItem component
+- In the CellListItem component:
+  - Receive the cell props from the parent component
+  - Create a CellListItemProps interface definition that contains the cell props set to Cell type.
+Then assign this interface to CellListItem component
+  - If the cell type is equal to 'code', render the `<CodeCell />` component
+  - Else render the `<TextEditor />` component